john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Map and Filter

+In the world of data science and data analysis, "map, reduce, filter" is a critical idea.
+This is foundational in how many data scientists think about breaking apart data and collating it for their own needs.
+This idea is so important that the creators of Python decided to build them directly into the language with the tools `map`, `reduce`, `filter`, and `lambda` which ties them all together.

 In theory we could do anything with our data.
-But in practice, what we do with a `list` of data frequently falls into a few basic categories: apply a function to each member of a list, sum or reduce a whole list to one number, or select some elements from a list.
-Python has three handy tools built in to speed those processes up: `map`, `reduce`, and `filter`.
+But in practice, what we do with a `collection` of data frequently falls into a few basic categories: apply a function to each member of a list, sum or reduce a whole list to one number, or select some elements from a list.
+These [MapReduce](https://en.wikipedia.org/wiki/MapReduce) concept might sound high-minded, and indeed much [academic](http://web.mit.edu/6.005/www/fa15/classes/25-map-filter-reduce/) has been said about them.
+But let's just work through some basic building-block examples.

+Maybe one day you will have more complicated data than these little integer examples below, and you'll be able to use these tools to analyze it.

 ### Map